-(1) The company may identify various guaranteed periods for current premiums in brackets to denote as a variable item on the specifications page.
-The variability of this item is subject to Paragraph (5) of the general Variability of Information section.
+(1) The policy may provide for various guaranteed periods for current premiums that may be identified as a variable item on the specifications page.
+The variability of this item is subject the Paragraph (5) of the general Variability of Information section.